opinion

 Authenticity builds trust, and trust leads to loyal customers.

 In the sex toy space, trust is everything.
-Many people coming into your stores feel nervous or overwhelmed.
+Many people coming into your store feel nervous or overwhelmed.
 They want to feel like they’re buying from someone who gets it.
 They want to interact with someone who is not just pushing a sale, but actually cares about their pleasure.

 I’ve seen this firsthand.
-When I shifted away from just listing features and prices and instead started engaging in real conversations — answering questions, sharing my own experiences and letting my personality come through — sales naturally followed.
+When I shifted away from just detailing features and prices and instead started engaging in real conversations — answering questions, sharing my own experiences and letting my personality come through — sales naturally followed.

 When I talked about why I personally loved a product, those were the moments people paid attention most.
 Because they weren’t just hearing a pitch — they were hearing why it mattered.